camilosw/react-hooks-services/README.md

-# Example using React Hooks to connect to services
+# Connecting to services using React Hooks